tektoncd/catalog/task/sonarqube-scanner/0.3/README.md

 - **SONAR_HOST_URL**: Host URL where the sonarqube server is running
 - **SONAR_PROJECT_KEY**: Project's unique key
+- **SONAR_SOURCES**: Source path is relative to the sonar-project.properties file.
+Defaults to .

 > _Note_ : Parameters are provided in that case when we want to override the corresponding values in `sonar-project.properties` or there is no `sonar-project.properties` present for the project which needs to be analyzed